beancount/ledger2beancount/docs/guide.md

     Assets:Test                         10.00
 ```

-While this is allowed in ledger (but not in beancount), it's not
+While this is allowed in ledger, it's not recommended and we suggest
-recommended and ledger2beancount does not support amounts without
-commodities.
-Please add a commodity before using ledger2beancount.
+you add commodities to your ledger file.
+However, ledger2beancount
+supports commodity-less amounts and will use the config variable
+`default_commodity` to set the commodity for beancount (which requires
+every amount to have a commodity).

 ## Commodities